 There are several operators, and tours range from a few hours to overnight cruises.

-Your journey takes you by road from Te Anau to nearby Manapouri, where you board a boat to cross Lake Manapouri.
+Your journey takes you by road to Manapouri, where you board a boat to cross Lake Manapouri.

 Here are a couple of highly rated tours:

 * Doubtful Sound Wilderness Cruise from Te Anau or Manapouri

 * Doubtful Sound overnight cruise from Queenstown, Te Anau or Manapouri

 * Doubtful Sound full day tour - fly to and from Queenstown, including Doubtful Sound cruise